 Shatter is noted for its extreme purity, although there are variations here as well.
 It’s difficult to guess the quality of shatter just by looking at it – it can be transparent and low (well, lower) on THC and CBD, or murky but still have a high content of active substances.
 Still, if you’re buying shatter from reputable manufacturers, it will most likely contain 80% or more cannabinoids.

 Shatter can’t be smoked easily because of its high evaporation point.
 Generally, you will have to use either a butane torch or a nail rig that you can heat up to 600 F before you can vaporize shatter.
+So yeah, not the easiest cannabis concentrate… but the hits are definitely worth the trouble!

 Crumble is yet another type of cannabis concentrate that’s made from butane hash oil.
 It’s made by purging the oil in a vacuum oven for quite some time (at lower temperatures for the best results).
 During that process, crumble develops a soft consistency (much softer than shatter) but it’s still brittle enough that it will crumble when handled.